 Additional Community Information

 What’s the coolest thing about your house and community?

-Muwekma is special in many ways: we have the only freshmen on the row; we have the only RFs (and children) on the row; we have a Native American focus; we’re a dry house.
+Muwekma is special in many ways: we have the only freshmen on the row; we have the only RFs (and children) on the row; we have a Native American focus.
 However, we think the coolest thing about our community is that, despite our residents’ diverse backgrounds and life experiences, our small house allows us to create an incredibly tight-knit, open and supportive environment.
 In fact, those backgrounds and life experiences enhance the sense of family that permeates the house.